zxteloiv/zxteloiv.github.io/about.md

 I'm interested in machine learning, natural language processing and math.

-The title of this blog comes from the lyric of `Hemisphere`, a perfect works by Yoko Kanno and Maaya Sakamoto.
+The title of this blog comes from the lyric of `Hemisphere`, a piece of perfect work by Yoko Kanno and Maaya Sakamoto.

 Very glad to communicate with you all.